bakks/butterfish/README.md

                                    history.
 For example, if a command has a very long output, it will be truncated to this length when sending the shell's history.
-  -R, --max-response-tokens=2048
+  -R, --max-response-tokens=0      Maximum number of output tokens in a shell
-                                   Maximum number of tokens in a response when prompting.
+                                   response.
+The default 0 omits the API cap.

 ```